prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Field is an optional selector to limit the service discovery to resources which have fields with specific values.
+<p>An optional field selector to limit the service discovery to resources which have fields with specific values.
 e.g: <code>metadata.name=foobar</code></p>
 </td>
 </tr>